Evil Eye Meaning The History of the Evil Eye, an Ancient Symbol of Protection

 What is the evil eye symbol?
 Evil eye jewelry meaning and amulets for evil eye protection?

-The evil eye - first recorded by the Mesopotamians about 5,000 years ago in cuneiform on clay tablets, the evil eye may actually have originated as early as the Upper Paleolithic age.
+The evil eye - first recorded by the Mesopotamians about 5,000 years ago in cuneiform on clay tablets, the evil eye may have originated as early as the Upper Paleolithic age.
 We find this figure in Jewish, Christian, and Muslim cultures as well as Buddhist and Hindu societies.
 The evil eye mal de ojo Nazar mauvais oeil or greek matiasma is a curse believed to be cast by a malevolent glare, which is usually directed towards a person who is unaware.
-Many cultures believe that receiving an evil eye will cause one misfortune, bad luck, or injury.
+Many cultures believe receiving an evil eye will cause misfortune, bad luck, or injury.
 Mal de Ojo jewelry and talismans created to protect against the evil eye are also frequently called "evil eyes"

 Meaning of the Evil Eye Myth - What is the evil eye necklace meaning or why do people wear evil eye bracelets and evil eye necklaces?